Internet Society: History

-Support to United Nations Internet Governance Initiative
+Support of United Nations Internet Governance Initiative

 The ubiquity of the Internet in modern-day society has prompted António Guterres, the United Nations Secretary-General to convene a panel of professional experts to discuss the future of the Internet and the role of the Internet in globalized digital cooperation.
 Three models were proposed after several rounds of discussion, i.e. a Digital Commons Architecture (DCA), a Distributed Co-Governance Architecture (CoGov), and a reformed Internet Governance Forum (IGF+).
-As of October 2020, the ISOC is leading and facilitating the multi-round meetings for Stakeholders’ Dialogue to collect, compile, and submit the inputs of the worldwide professionals and experts for future governance of the Internet.
+As of October 2020, the ISOC is leading and facilitating multi-round meetings for Stakeholders' Dialogue to collect, compile, and submit the inputs of worldwide professionals and experts for future governance of the Internet.

 Activities

 In the late 1990s, the Internet Society established the Jonathan B. Postel Service Award.
 It was presented every year to honor a person who has made outstanding contributions in service to the data communications community.

-The Internet Society's activities included MANRS (Mutually Agreed Norms for Routing Security) - which was launched in 2014 to provide crucial fixes to reduce the most common threats to the Internet's routing infrastructure.
+The Internet Society's activities included MANRS (Mutually Agreed Norms for Routing Security) – which was launched in 2014 to provide crucial fixes to reduce the most common threats to the Internet's routing infrastructure.

 The society organized the Africa Peering and Interconnection Forum (AfPIF) to help grow the Internet infrastructure in Africa and hosts Internet development conferences in developing markets.

 The society offered Deploy360, an information hub, portal and training program to promote IPv6 and DNSSEC.

 In 2017 it launched an annual Indigenous Connectivity Summit to connect tribal communities, starting with an event in Santa Fe, New Mexico.
 In subsequent years the event was held in Inuvik, NWT, and Hilo, Hawaii.

-The society also publishes reports on global Internet issues, and created tools, surveys, codes, and policy recommendations to improve Internet use.
+The society also publishes reports on global Internet issues, and has created tools, surveys, codes, and policy recommendations to improve Internet use.
 The society supports projects to build community networks and infrastructure, secure routing protocols, and advocate for end-to-end encryption.